Bokura no Kazoku: Development

 The game was developed over the course of roughly three years.
-Ayabe and Millennium Kitchen spent two years on location scouting and interviewing subjects throughout Koenji and Tokyo, taking approximately 25,000 reference photos to create the game's environment.
+Ayabe and Millennium Kitchen spent two years on location scouting and researching local businesses and occupations throughout Koenji and Tokyo, taking approximately 25,000 reference photos to create the game's environment.
 Many of the locations in the game, such as the flower shop, bakery, and used bookstore, are real-life locations that exist in Koenji.
 The sounds used in the game are similarly taken from real-life Koenji, and were recorded throughout location scouting.

 The character designs in Bokura no Kazoku are created by illustrator Mineko Ueda, who also served as the character designer on Boku no Natsuyasumi.
 As in that game, the visual style of Bokura no Kazoku is characterized by a juxtaposition of Ueda's cartoonish character designs against realistic pre-rendered backgrounds.

 Release and reception

 Bokura no Kazoku was published by Sony Computer Entertainment and released on the PlayStation 2 on March 24, 2005.
 Despite a marketing push from Sony, Bokura no Kazoku received mixed reviews from critics, and the game underperformed in sales.
 Critic Ray Barnholt praised the game for its avoidance of micromanagement but noted that "the hands-off approach doesn't accomplish much as a game" and criticized the game's swift pacing.
 Reflecting on the critical reaction to the game, Ayabe stated that he wished Bokura no Kazoku to communicate a feeling of "living your life in fast-forward", stating that "I had my childhood, grew up, and the next thing I knew I was 40 [...]
-People would play [Bokura no Kazoku] and ask me why it was so short, and I was kind of frustrated that they didn’t get what I was trying to express."
+People would play [Bokura no Kazoku] and ask me why it was so short, and I was kind of frustrated that they didn't get what I was trying to express."